 My preconception of the Banff Legacy Trail was very different from the reality

-I figured because the Legacy Trail paralleled the highway from Canmore all the way to the Banff exit, that we’d hear highway noise and see nothing but cars.
+I figured because the Banff Legacy Trail paralleled the highway from Canmore all the way to the Banff exit, that we’d hear highway noise and see nothing but cars.
 Although you do see and hear cars, the trail weaves away from the highway on plenty of occasions.

-In fact it takes you by an extensive picnic area after cycling only eight kilometres.
+In fact it takes you by an extensive picnic area after cycling only 8 km.
 I never knew it existed.
 It affords fantastic views of the Three Sisters – a trio of peaks overlooking the town of Canmore.
-Interestingly I have probably driven that section of highway close to 100 times and never noticed the exit to the picnic area before.
-That’s one of the benefits of exploring by bicycle.

 As you continue towards the Banff exit, Cascade Mountain looms in front of you.
 On a bike you better appreciate the majesty of this mountain the closer and closer you get.

-When the trail leaves the highway, it takes a hard turn south towards the town of Banff.
-And after a few kilometres the trail dies out entirely.
 My recommendation is to weave your way along side roads to reach the town center.
 We stopped at Wild Flour Bakery for a latte and then made our way over to Vermilion Lakes Drive.

 Again I’ve seen the Vermilion Lakes every time I’ve driven the highway but I didn’t appreciate that there was a road alongside them, complete with several docks where you could launch a canoe or kayak.
 The views of Mount Rundle from along this VERY QUIET road are superb!

-West of the Vermilion Lakes
+Biking west of the Vermilion Lakes

 When you pass the last of the Vermilion Lakes you’re onto dedicated bike trail again all the way through to the junction with Highway 1A.
 There was hardly a soul on this part of the trail when we did it – and perhaps that’s why we were lucky enough to see a moose chomping away in the field.

-New for 2022: Starting in spring 2022, you can cycle Highway 1A car free from the exit closest to Banff to the halfway point on Highway 1A – Castle Junction.
+New for 2022-2025: Starting in spring 2022, you can cycle Highway 1A car free from the exit closest to Banff to the halfway point on Highway 1A – Castle Junction.
 However, you can do that ONLY between May 1 to June 25 and from September 1 to September 30.
-This is part of a three year pilot project.
-Vehicle access will be restricted for the eastern 17 km of the parkway to allow for an enhanced cycling experience.
-You can rent bikes and e-bikes in Banff at the train station.

 On our return to Banff I stopped to get these two shots of the train tracks.